 In 2005, Sally Johnston, long-time traveling companion to Miss New Jersey, and Louis Barthold, former State Field Director became Co-Executive Directors of the Miss New Jersey Education Foundation.
 Under the leadership of Lou Barthold (along with his wife Silvia) and Sally Johnston, this program continued to grow into a thriving program dedicated to increasing our scholarship dollars and empowering women throughout the state of New Jersey.

 Lou Barthold retired in 2014 and Sally Johnston was named Executive Director.
-She has contributed to the expansion of the Miss New Jersey Education Foundation Executive Board and Operating Boards to include pageant volunteers, former Miss New Jersey’s, community leaders and New Jersey business owners.
+The Miss New Jersey Education Foundation Executive Board was formed in 2015 and included pageant volunteers, former Miss New Jerseys, community leaders and New Jersey business owners.
+In 2017, Donna Ayres was appointed Co-Executive Director by the Miss America Organization.
 There are over 80 volunteers, many with more than 30 years-of-service to the Miss New Jersey Program, all of which have contributed to the growth of this organization into one of the leading scholarship providers for women in the State of New Jersey.

 We are proud of the success of all of our Local Contestants and Miss New Jersey’s.
 Each of them is a shining example of the power of volunteers that are dedicated to community service.
 We don’t just talk about community service….we live and breathe it!